Irieo/MyWebPage/content/authors/admin/_index.md

 title:
 ---

+Welcome!
 I am a researcher at the Department of [**Digital Transformation in Energy Systems (ENSYS)**](https://tub-ensys.github.io/) @ TU Berlin.

 My research stands at the intersection of economics and operations research.
 My objective is to provide empirical and computational evidence to guide public- and private sector stakeholders in dealing with new and emerging challenges of energy transition.

 I believe in open science, and I try to contribute by sharing my code, data and teaching materials.

+Aside of my research, I enjoy reading about space exploration, related scientific discoveries or just good sci-fi books.
+Feel free to reach me out if you share same interests.